How we work

 To obtain ESG data for the purpose of analysing corporate investments, BankInvest cooperates with the international data supplier MSCI ESG, which specialises in analysing companies’ ESG parameters.
 MSCI ESG provides both ESG data and research.

 If MSCI ESG assesses a company to have poor ESG qualities resulting in the lowest ESG rating (CCC), the responsible portfolio manager must explain in writing how he/she assesses the future ESG prospects for the company in question.
 This means that a follow-or-explain principle is practised for CCC-rated companies.
 The typical reason to invest in companies with poor ESG qualities is to influence the companies through direct investments going forward.
 Further, the ESG rating is often based on historical conditions.
 Moreover, in some cases the portfolio manager may assess that he/she has knowledge of the company that goes beyond that of MSCI ESG.
-The written report must be sent to the Head of Responsible Investment, who informs the Responsible Investment Committee at the next Committee meeting.
+The written report must be sent to the Head of ESG, Risk & Selection, who informs the Responsible Investment Committee at the next Committee meeting.

 Active ownership is a key element in BankInvest’s approach to responsible investment.